kiba/Writings/atg/chp5_goodies_from_the_future.md

 "From the ascended beings?
 Connecting a gate to another reality?"

 "It may be well 'God did it' is the answer, but I would like to see evidence for that."

+***

+The billionaire was sitting in Fraiser's clinic in a medical grown.
+He wasn't sick, but Cromwell wanted him assessed.
+That included psychological testing as well to rule out any anomaly.

+"I am afraid that I can't find an anomaly," Fraiser said.
+"He got a clean bill of health, and the psychologist said that he's sound of mind as far as he can tell."

+"So no clues why I am blanking the seller of the stargate?"
+John Swift asked.

+Fraiser shook her head.
+"I wish I know."